illsk1lls/PXEServer/README.md

 Run x-Install.ps1 to configure your machine with the default settings, this will DISABLE your firewall<br> (Ensure to take appropriate precautions as needed)<br>

-MOUNT YOUR WINPE ISO AND COPY THE FILES TO C:\PXE<br>
+MOUNT YOUR WINPE ISO AND COPY THE ALL FILES TO C:\PXE<br>

-THIS HAS BEEN TESTED ON WIN10PESE AND WIN10XPE ISO's
+(THIS HAS BEEN TESTED USING WIN10PESE AND WIN10XPE BOOTABLE ISO's) Win10XPE can be found here: <a href="https://github.com/ChrisRfr/Win10XPE">https://github.com/ChrisRfr/Win10XPE</a>

 Run PXEServer.ps1 and network boot!<br>